philipce/gruffle/README.md

  Language: transitions have a *source* state and some number of *target* states?
 If we use target, is that weird that a transition returns a TransitionResult?
 Maybe TransitionResult.targets is a thing?

  Because of how Ruby handles threads, CPU-bound workflows won't see a performance boost from multi-threading, thought the traceability and reliability benefits still apply.
 IO-bound workflows should expect to see some performance gains from using more than 1 thread.

+ Note on side_effectors: this should maybe be declared in the workflow as an option on each state that needs it?
+For instance you could pass in your own DataLake interface or something.
+The state_store would probably be a common one, so maybe it could just be ... side_effectors: { state_store: true, s3: MyS3DataLake ... } and the workflow would know to treat state_store specially